 Scholarship for the Americas

 The Scholarship of the Americas was created to help attract more students from South and Central America to the Fisher MBA program.
-The Scholarship for the Americas is merit-based and offered to a candidate who demonstrates strong academic aptitude, competitive GMAT test score, work experience, leadership potential, and desire for professional development.
+The Scholarship for the Americas is merit-based and offered to a candidate who demonstrates strong academic aptitude, competitive GMAT or GRE test score, work experience, leadership potential, and desire for professional development.

 The scholarship is comprised of the following: